top of page

 3. sectoral business licensing and ease of investment requirements.

-Risk-based business licensing can be defined as business licensing based on the risk level of business activities.
+Risk-based business licensing can be defined as business licensing that is based on assessing the risk level of business activities.
 Licensing for this type of business can be done by determining its business activities' risk level and rating.
 In addition, the process of risk-based business licensing is described in the graphic as follows:

 Process of Risk-Based Business Licensing